joselado/quantum-honeycomp/README.md

 ```

 The script will install all the required dependencies if they are not already
-present.
-Afterwards, you can run the program by executing in a terminal
+present for the python command used.
+Afterwards, you can run the program by
+executing in a terminal

 ```bash
 quantum-honeycomp